scikit-hep/boost-histogram/docs/user-guide/indexing.rst

     # Produces a 3D histogram with Regular(10, 0, 1) x StrCategory(["a", "c"]) x IntCategory([5, 7])

-This feature is considered experimental in boost-histogram 1.1.0.
+This feature is considered experimental.
 Removed bins are not added to the overflow bin currently.

 Vectorized indexing